GCSE subject combinations and outcomes

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-This interactive visualisation shows information on subject combinations and outcomes for GCSE subjects taken by students in England.
-It covers the years from 2018 to 2024.
+This interactive visualisation shows information on subject combinations and grades for GCSE subjects taken by students in England.
+It covers the years from 2018 to 2024 .
 You can explore students' grades for different subject combinations and explore the most frequent combinations of subjects.

-The 'Grade distributions' tab shows students' grades for different subject combinations.
-You can select a combination of up to three subjects and explore how students' grades in one subject relate to their grades in other subjects.
+The 'Grades' tab shows students' grades for different subject combinations.
+You can select a combination of up to three subjects and explore how students' grades in one subject relates to their grades in other subjects.
 For example, you can find out:

-• how many students achieved 9 in mathematics, biology and chemistry
+• how many students achieved 9 in mathematics and also achieved 9 in biology and chemistry?

 • what grades did students who achieved 4 or above in geography, achieve in history?